chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Demonstrations/MB1046/readme.txt

 @par Hardware and Software environment

   - This demonstration runs on STM32F429xx device.

+  - STM324x9I-EVAL RevB Set-up

+	- Copy the video, picture  and audio files provided under "Utilities/Media/" in the USB key.
+	- Copy the picture files provided under "Utilities/Media/" in the µSD card
+	- Plug the USB key into the STM32F4x9I-EVAL board through 'USB micro A-Male to A-Female' cable to the connector CN9
+	- Connect a uSD Card to the MSD connector (CN17).

   - This demonstration has been tested with STM32429I-EVAL RevB evaluation board and can be easily tailored to any other supported device and development board.